ai4ce/SSCBench/teaser/README.md

-This is the archive of our gif files to display.
+This is the archive of our GIF files to display.